aceniccola/aceniccola/README.md

 -->

 ### 🎯 Mission:
-To contribute to humanities ability to tackle current and future problems.
+To contribute to humanity's ability to tackle current and future problems.

 ### 🗻🥾 Current Trail:
 Contribute to open source projects that help people to learn, work, and live better, particularly those projects that have some effect on sustainability.